-There are four types of attacks: melee (' \ddagger ' and ' \bigoplus '), ranged (' \Im '), close (' \Leftarrow '), and area (' \clubsuit '); they all generally follow the same steps as shown below:
+There are four types of attacks: melee (' \downarrow ' and ' \odot '), ranged (' \maltese '), close (' \hookleftarrow '), and area (' \maltese '); they all generally follow the same steps as shown below:

-- 1. Declare the attack action.
+- Declare the attack action.
 If the attack action is a limited use attack action, check off the use.
-Starting with the player that controls the acting creature, each player declares and resolves powers and effects which resolve when declaring the attack. - 2.
-Provoke opportunity attacks.
-If the attack action is an ranged or area attack or states that it provokes opportunity attacks, declare and resolve those attacks.
+Starting with the player that controls the acting creature, each player declares and resolves powers and effects which resolve when declaring the attack. - Provoke opportunity attacks.
+If the attack action is a ranged or area attack, or states that it provokes opportunity attacks, declare and resolve those attacks.
 If the acting creature is destroyed as a result, the attack is lost. - Resolve other "start of attack" effects.
-Each player declares and resolves powers and effects which resolve when the attack is declared. - Choose targets.
-Choose targets, resolve "on target" effects, resolve redirect effects. - 5.
-Roll attack roll and compare the modified attack roll value to the appropriate defense statistic of the target (see "Attack Roll", p.
+Each player declares and resolves powers and effects which resolve when the attack is declared. - 4.
+Choose targets.
+Choose targets, resolve "on target" effects; resolve "on target" redirect effects. - Roll attack roll and compare the modified attack roll value to the appropriate defense statistic of the target (see "Attack Roll", p.
 11). - 6.
 Apply damage and effects resulting from the attack (see "Applying Damage", p.
-11). - 7.
-Resolve followup, if any, on a successful hit.
-If the attack was a hit, and if the attack has a followup, resolve the followup. - Resolve "after attack" effects.
+12).
+If the attack attack was a hit, resolve takes damage effects; if the attack has a followup, the followup occurs after the primary damage and effects are resolved. - 7.
+Resolve "after attack" effects.
 Each player declares and resolves powers and effects which resolve after the attack.

-Melee Attacks
+Melee Attacks: 4